 - Weight change of more than ten pounds

 - Any pain or discomfort, either on insertion or during use

-Finally, if after re-fitting and practice you still don't feel secure using a diaphragm, then you may switch to another method of birth control.
-Your gynecologist or health care provider can discuss other contraceptive options with you and your partner.
+Finally, if after refitting and practice you still don't feel secure using a diaphragm, then you may consider switching to another method of birth control.
+You might want to ask your health care provider to discuss other contraceptive options with you and your partner.
 For more information about the pill and other forms of contraception, check out the Contraception section of the Go Ask Alice!
 Sexual and Reproductive Health archives.

 Can’t find information on the site about your health concern or issue?